- Solid cash back rewards rate

 Plus, if you like to travel, you can earn 5% cash back when you book hotels and rental cars through Capital One Travel.

-Note, however, that the card has an APR of 29.74% (Variable), so it’s a good idea to pay your balance in full every month to avoid interest charges on your card.
+Note, however, that the card has an APR of 29.99% on both purchases and balance transfers, so it’s a good idea to pay your balance in full every month to avoid interest charges on your card.

 Flexibility with your deposit and credit limit